gradle/gradle/design-docs/managed-component-model.md

 ### Implementation

-- Start to converge on `NodeInitializer` as the strategy for creating all model elements, including the children of a managed type, the elements of a model collection and top level model elements.
+- Continue to converge on `NodeInitializer` as the strategy for creating all model elements, including the children of a managed type, the elements of a model collection and top level model elements.
 For this story, we only need to make this work for top level model elements.
     - All model elements are created using a `NodeInitializer`.
     - Each type has 1 `NodeInitializer` implementation associated with it, that can be reused in any context where that type appears.
 - Allow a `ManagedImplModelSchema` to be located for `FunctionalSourceSet` from the `ModelSchemaStore`.
-    - Should share the same mechanism as that used to add knowledge of `JarBinarySpec`.
-- Extract validation from `NonTransformedModelDslBacking` and `TransformedModelDslBacking` into some shared location (could be on `ModelSchemaStore` or some wrapper).
+- Extract validation from `NonTransformedModelDslBacking` and `TransformedModelDslBacking` into some shared location, probably on `ModelSchemaStore`.
+The idea here is to have a single place where something outside the schema store can ask for a 'constructable' thing.
     - Error message should include details of which types can be created.
 Keep in mind that this validation will need to be reused in the next story, for managed type properties and collection elements.
-    - Remove hardcoded list of supported type from `ModelSchemaExtractor`.
+    - Remove hardcoded list of supported types from `ModelSchemaExtractor`.
 Query the strategies instead.
-Should distinguish between scalar and non-scalar types.
-    - Only non-scalar types can be created.
-All types can be properties on a managed type.
+    - Should distinguish between scalar and non-scalar types.
+Only non-scalar types can be created.

 ## Story: Allow a managed type to have a property of type `FunctionalSourceSet`